Burglary Deterrents and Home Security

 Protect your Valuables

-Don’t leave your valuables (Laptop, jewellery, mobiles etc.) where they can be seen from a window, consider drapes or blinds so that any view of the interior of your home is restricted.
+Don’t leave your valuables (Laptop, jewellery, mobiles etc.) where they can be seen from a window, consider placing curtain or blinds so that any view of the interior of your home is restricted.
+You can also invest in a safe, to store any particular valuables.

 The Illusion of being Home